 At the time of writing, AIRAC cycle 2303 (March 2023) was active.
 At KBOS, the primary southwestern arrival was the ROBUC3.
 However, the Boeing 737 pilot has not updated their navdata.
 As a result, although current charts list the ROBUC3, the pilot only has the outdated ROBUC1 arrival in their FMS.

 How you keep your navdata current to the real-world AIRAC is based on the simulator you’re flying.
 For most sims, there are both free and paid subscription services available.

 Microsoft Flight Simulator has partnered with real-world navigation provider NAVBLUE to supply data for the simulator and keep it current.
 This makes MSFS the only simulator that has promised to keep navdata up-to-date for each AIRAC cycle.

-For more information on Navigraph’s navdata solutions for MSFS, visit this webpage.
+For more information on Navigraph’s navdata solutions, visit their website.